NEONScience/NEON-Data-Skills/tutorials/data-institutes/setup/setup-git-dir.md

 ---

 ## Checklist
-Once you have Git, Bash, R, and RStudio installed, you are ready to configure Git.
+Once you have Git and Bash installed, you are ready to configure Git.

 On this page you will: